Barcelona & Costa Brava | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-Today’s ride starts with an initial ascent away from the coast of about 2 km (1.2 miles), so you may want to pocket a croissant for after.
-You skirt the town of Palafrugell and some busier roads, partially following a bike path.
-At about 17 km (10.5 miles), you enter the hilltop town of Pals.
-After riding through rice paddies and orchards and medieval Palau-Sator, you encounter busier roads and the town streets of Torroella de Montgri.
-You are soon back to slightly rolling rural paved roads until you reach 46 km (28.5 miles) at Albons.
-A short hitch north along the coast leads to your hotel.
+Today’s ride begins with a short ascent away from the coast—about 2 km (1.2 miles)—so you may want to pocket a croissant for afterward.
+You’ll skirt the town of Palafrugell and some busier roads, partially following a bike path.
+At around 17 km (10.5 miles), you enter the historic hilltop town of Pals.
+From there, continue riding through rice paddies, orchards, and the medieval village of Palau-Sator.
+As you approach Torroella de Montgrí, expect more traffic and town streets before returning to quieter, gently rolling rural roads.
+At 46 km (28.5 miles), you’ll pass through the village of Albons.
+From here, a short stretch north along the coast brings you to your hotel.

 Included Meals: Breakfast

-If you’re up for more riding today, you can follow a scenic 49-km (29-mile) loop that leads you inland and gains some elevation, providing spectacular views of the Bay of Roses and the Pyrenees.
-After your descent, you will circle back, returning to the shore at Sant Pere Pescador, a pretty town along the River Fluvià near the coast.
-Take some time to enjoy the long sandy beach, explore the 14th-century castle, and find a café for a lunch of fresh seafood.
-Afterward, as you ride parallel to the coast, you will pass the archeological site at Empúries, the most important Greco-Roman ruins on the Iberian Peninsula.
-Pause here to explore, admiring the ancient Roman wall and some incredibly preserved mosaics.
+If you’re up for more cycling, a scenic 49-km (29-mile) inland loop offers rewarding elevation and panoramic views of the Bay of Roses and the Pyrenees.
+After a thrilling descent, the route brings you to Sant Pere Pescador, a charming riverside town along the Fluvià.
+Here, you can relax on the long sandy beach, explore the remains of a 14th-century castle, and enjoy lunch at a local café featuring fresh seafood.
+On your return, the route runs parallel to the coast, passing the impressive archaeological site at Empúries—the most important Greco-Roman ruins on the Iberian Peninsula.
+Take time to explore the ancient Roman walls and remarkably preserved mosaics.

-This evening, consult our recommendations for a spot to enjoy a final dinner and celebrate your exploration of the Costa Brava.
-Restaurants in Sant Martí d’Empúries are a 10-minute walk away, while L’Escala is 30 minutes.
+This evening, consult our recommendations for a memorable final dinner.
+Restaurants in Sant Martí d’Empúries are just a 10-minute walk away, while the lively dining scene in L’Escala is about 30 minutes on foot.

 Today's Ride Choices